-2.9 Installation of the boom to mast plate
+2.10 Installation of the boom to mast plate

-The boom to mast plate is a completely pre assembled part (see picture page) with four horizontal square-bolts which embrace the boom and four vertical U-bolts (depending on the corresponding installation 54mm, 65mm or 75mm) which embrace the mast.
+The boom to mast plate is a completely pre assembled part (see 2nd picture page) with four horizontal square-bolts which embrace the boom and four vertical U-bolts which embrace the mast.

-The boom to mast plate should have already been slid onto the boom middle section in the moment of the boom assembly (see fig. 2.2).

-It now can be fixed at the balance point of the antenna (about the centre of the boom).
+The boom to mast plate should have already been slid onto the centre boom section in the moment of the boom assembly (see fig. 2.2).
+It should have been pre fixed and now has to be fixed solidly at the balance point of the antenna (about the centre of the boom).